koddr/wonderful-readme-stats/README.md

 #### Environment variables explanation

-In this file, we create a container with the settings defined from the **environment variables**.
+Yes, we create a container with the settings defined from the **environment variables**.

-This is a deliberate step, as you are supposed to deploy the project on your remote server via [Docker Compose][docker_compose_url].
-Therefore the backend configuration is in this way.
+This was done on purpose to make it easier to deploy to a remote server so that you don't have to create and store a configuration file.

 > ❗️ Warning: Do not leave the token for `GITHUB_TOKEN` exposed as a string, only as a variable! **This is not safe**.
 If you want to commit this `docker-compose.yml` file to your repository, make sure you don't leave any secret data in the file first.